SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 * `wrap_mode`

-     If `multiproc` is 1 (True), specifies how storage to disk is handled via the storage service.
+     If `multiproc` is `True`, specifies how storage to disk is handled via the storage service.
 Since PyTables HDF5 is not thread safe, the HDF5 storage service needs to be wrapped with a helper class to allow the interaction with multiple processes.